mermaid-js/mermaid/packages/mermaid/src/docs/community/setup.md

 ```

-Here are a few things to get you started on the right path.

 ## Get the Source Code

 In GitHub, you first **fork** a repository when you are going to make changes and submit pull requests.